Kush22/Cleaning-Sorting-Utility/README.rst

 no exception.
 The list of improvements can be never ending:

 -  Some of the modules are python3 dependent.
-Provide backward compatibility to python 2 also (atleast from python 2.7)
+Provide backward compatibility to python 2 also (atleast from python 2.7).

 -  Right now the module is tested only for UNIX environments.
 Test and make the module cross-platform compatible.

 -  Separate compression algorithms work better with different types of files.
-So have a list of compression algos corresponding to the file extension and by checking the file extension, use the best possible to save most space.
+So have a list of compression algorithms corresponding to the file extension and by checking the file extension, use the best possible to save most space.

 -  Just detecting duplicate files isn't of much use.
 So provide option to clean the duplicate files too.
 Since a lot of files may be duplicated, first display only limited number of files, ask for any deletion and then proceed further.
-Also provide an option to clean all duplicate files (if the user does not want to select explicitly).
+Also, provide an option to clean all duplicate files (if the user does not want to select explicitly).

--  Detection of Obsolete files : Based on the modified dates, obsolete files may be displayed to be cleaned up or compressed.
+-  Detection of obsolete files : Based on the modified dates, obsolete files may be displayed to be cleaned up or compressed.

--Contact In case of any query you can always contact me at kushagra.gupta@students.iiit.ac.in and I will be happy to help.
+-Contact: In case of any query you can always contact me at kushagra.gupta@students.iiit.ac.in and I will be happy to help.

 Happy Coding!

-Developer **Kushagra Gupta** IIIT Hyderabad Bakul Nivas, Gachibowli Hyderabad - 500032 Telangana, India
+Developer **Kushagra Gupta**, IIIT Hyderabad, Bakul Nivas, Gachibowli Hyderabad - 500032 Telangana, India